dotnet/roslyn-analyzers/docs/NetCore_GettingStarted.md

     - Note that the `RUNTIMEPACKAGEVERSION` value is different for the runtime and roslyn-analyzers repos
 3. Build the roslyn-analyzers with `build.cmd`.
 Now new analyzers will be used from updated NuGet packages and you would see the warnings if diagnostics found.
 4. If failures found, review each of the failures and determine the course of action for each.
-    - Improve analyzer to reduce false positives, fix valid warnings, and in very rare edge cases, suppress them.
+    - Improve analyzer to reduce false positives.
+Fix valid warnings, and in very rare edge cases, suppress them, when you finish handling all diagnostics found, could raise a PR with those fixes.
 5. Make sure all failures addressed and corresponding PR(s) merged.
 6. Switch to the runtime repo.
 7. Add a row for your new analyzer ID with a value of `warning` to make sure it would warn for findings in the [CodeAnalysis.src.globalconfig](https://github.com/dotnet/runtime/blob/main/eng/CodeAnalysis.src.globalconfig) file.
 For example if you are authored a new analyzer with id `CA1234`, add a row: `dotnet_diagnostic.CA1234.severity = warning`